Government of Tennessee: Governor

 The Governor of Tennessee is the Supreme Executive Power set by the state Constitution.
-The Governor (currently Governor Bill Lee) is responsible for enforcing state laws and the state constitution and is also known as the keeper of the Great Seal of the State of Tennessee.
+The Governor (currently Governor Bill Lee) is responsible for enforcing state laws and the state constitution and is also the keeper of the Great Seal of the State of Tennessee.

 Lieutenant governor

 The Tennessee Lieutenant Governor is the presiding officer of the Tennessee Senate and first in line in the succession to the office of governor of Tennessee.
 If the governor is incapacitated or dies in office, then the lieutenant governor becomes the governor.
 The lieutenant governor is a state senator elected by the entire Senate to be the Speaker of the Senate.

 Cabinet Members

 The Tennessee Governor's Cabinet is an advisory body that oversees the executive branch of the Tennessee state government.
 Members, titled "commissioners," are appointed by the governor—not subject to the approval of the Tennessee General Assembly—and oversee the various government departments and agencies.
 Additionally, several members of the governor's staff serve in the cabinet.
 Governor-elects can, and often do, rearrange the departments, and thus the number of commissioners.

 Under the incumbent Governor Bill Lee, there are 29 members of the Cabinet: 22 commissioners, 1 director, and 6 members of the Governor's staff.